spatie/laravel-permission/README.md

 ### Using permissions and roles with multiple guards

-By default the default guard (`config('auth.defaults.guard')`) will be used as the guard for new permissions and roles.
+By default the default guard (`config('auth.defaults.guard')`) will be used as the guard for new permissions and roles, more precisely the default guard is a guard which is **first** defined in `auth.guards` config array.
 When creating permissions and roles for specific guards you'll have to specify their `guard_name` on the model:

 ```php
 // Create a superadmin role for the admin users